jwilli48/ReportGenerators/README.md

 				* SeleniumTest
 		* ReportGenerator-master

+This is mostly needed to get the MediaReport.exe working and the RunAllReports.exe working.
+If you only want a link report or an accessibility report, those should work right out of the box.

 ## DEPENDANCIES
 They will be automatically installed when first running the program.
 1. ImportExcel Module (For creating and formatting the Excel document generated)